Machias Seal Island: Current status

 In 1995, the Canadian Coast Guard dramatically reduced the number of staffed lighthouses on the Atlantic coast as a cost-saving measure.
-Today, all lighthouses in Eastern Canada except for the station on Machias Seal Island are unstaffed.
+Today, all lighthouses in the Maritimes except for the station on Machias Seal Island are unstaffed.
 The Machias Seal Island light had been automated several years prior to the announcement, but Global Affairs Canada is now covering the Canadian Coast Guard's costs to maintain lightkeepers on Machias Seal Island "for sovereignty purposes."

 The DFO had issued an updated sustainability development strategy to involve a commitment to knowledge and technology for sustainable development between 2001 and 2003.
 The two goals were to better understand the nature and use of marine and fresh water resources and ecosystems to support decision making, and to effectively apply that knowledge and new technology to support safe and sustainable use of marine and freshwater resources.

 Two lightkeepers are permanently stationed at the island's lone residence, rotating 4-week shifts by helicopter from Saint John.
 The Coast Guard employees also assist the Canadian Wildlife Service in maintaining the Migratory Bird Sanctuary and help any wildlife researchers who may stay on the island for a period of time.